Exmark Z Turf Equipment Backyard Life

 Garden Pest-Control Tips

 From weather conditions to insect pressures, garden pest control is certainly a labor of love.
-And, few people know the time and attention required to manage them better than pro angler and environmental scientist Grae Buck does.
+And, few people know the time and attention required to manage them better than environmental scientist Grae Buck.

-Aside from the nuisance that invasive insects present, they’re also incredibly detrimental to industries such as horticulture, agriculture, timber and food systems.
+Aside from the nuisance that invasive insects present, they’re also incredibly detrimental to horticulture, agriculture, timber, and food systems industries.
 But, there are small-scale strategies you can employ to control invasive insects in your own backyard—and backyard garden.

 Invasive species are non-native, foreign pests that cause ecological harm.
-Invasive species also often lack native predators and, therefore, have a tendency to take over an environment or outcompete beneficial native species.
+They also often lack native predators and have a tendency to take over an environment or outcompete beneficial native species.
 From the Spotted Lanternfly to the Emerald Ash Borer in Grae’s home state of Pennsylvania, invasive species are all too familiar for most homeowners.

 There are three main strategies to consider where garden pest control is concerned.
 Each strategy has pros and cons, and their effectiveness depends on numerous factors including: degree, and area, of infestation; insect lifecycle; native insect habitat; and physical ability to accomplish the goal.
 Integrated pest management, or IPM, is a comprehensive, calculated methodology for tackling garden pests.
 This strategy incorporates numerous practices and tactics to formulate the most efficient and effective management strategy needed to suppress invasive pests.
 IPM includes scouting, identification, treatment/control, and ongoing monitoring and maintenance.
 Knowledge of an insect’s lifecycle and timing of management play critical roles in ensuring successful control efforts.